rcs333/VAPiD/README.md

 1. Install all dependencies (Shoutout to the wonderful people who wrote these!)

-Python - tested almost exclusively on 2.7.4 but there's nothing in here that shouldn't work on later versions.
+Python - tested almost exclusively on 2.7.4 python 3 and above have syntax issues and actually break when you try to manually enter metadata.

 If you're running Python < 2.7.4 follow this guide to install pip (You may need administrator privileges.) https://pip.pypa.io/en/stable/installing/